-Each of these figures breaks apart and you can arrange the parts into the animal they were meant to be, or you can arrange them into a new made-up animal with a wing coming out of its back and a horn out of its forehead.
+Each of these figures breaks apart, and you can arrange the parts into the animal they were meant to be, or you can arrange them into a new made-up animal with a wing coming out of its back and a horn out of its forehead.

-We have the Safari Morphs but there are several different versions of these morphs, all of which provide endless entertainment.
+We have the Safari Morphs, but there are several different versions of these morphs, all of which provide endless entertainment.
 We discovered them at the Zoomazium at the Woodland Park Zoo here in Seattle and are so grateful we did…

 Montessori at Home – Morning Routine

 The next activity I laid out for my little man was these gorgeous sandpaper letters and numbers I recently purchased from Etsy.
 Not cheap but I figured these letters and numbers would get a lot of use over the year so worth every penny.
-The product is very high quality and true to the Montessori form.
+The product is very high quality and authentic to the Montessori form.

 I highly recommend the Kids Advance brand, too.
 The amazing thing about sandpaper letters and numbers is that I barely had to introduce them to my son.
-He picked one up and said, “Oh mama, what’s this thing?” and started to trace his finger on the letter.
-Magic before my eyes.
+He picked one up and said, “Oh, mama, what’s this thing?” and started to trace his finger on the letter—magic before my eyes.

 The next activity I laid out was simple.
-A piece of drawing paper, a few stickers, some crayons and a few shapes that he could either trace or piece together (i.e. insert a circle inside a square with a circle cut out, etc).
+A piece of drawing paper, a few stickers, some crayons, and a few shapes that he could either trace or piece together (i.e. insert a circle inside a square with a circle cut out, etc).
 I bought these items at the Dollar Store (=SUPER CHEAP).

 A woman responded with 100 and gave them to me for FREE.
-So, I love her and I am in love with smell and sound bottle activities.
+So, I love her, and I am in love with smell and sound bottle activities.
 This smell bottle activity, however, was not made in a secret 35mm film canister but simply presented on a tray were five spices in their original bottles.

 I had put cinnamon on his seven-month-old brother’s apple puree the day before.
 So he gets it.
-The spices/smells I included on this morning was: cinnamon, bay leaves, cloves, thyme, and oregano.
+The spices/smells I included this morning was: cinnamon, bay leaves, cloves, thyme, and oregano.
 Smell bottles are great because the source is endless.

-The final activity I laid on on a mat for him was a DIY texture board.
-We had some leftover slate from re-doing our porch so I had a good base source.
+The final activity I laid on a mat for him was a DIY texture board.
+We had leftover slate from re-doing our porch, so I had a good base source.
 There are lots of things you could use as a base.

-That’s all folks.
+That’s all, folks.
 Thanks for reading.